 If Grace were raised as a Sakaki... well, Giovanni might have feared for his manhood.
 As it was, her insinuations warmed him better than the best scotch and a blazing fireplace.
 Toes curling in pleasure, his answering smirk was tender.

 Before she could decide if she wanted to take him up on that unspoken offer, Persian decided to flaunt her nesting instincts.
-Indulging a slinky sort of kneed, that resulted in one stolen pillow and sheet.
-The feline twisted, making a snug cat croissant at the foot of the bed with only her tan head poking out.
+Indulging a slinky sort of kneed with a Thief twist.
+The result was one stolen pillow and sheet, and the feline twisted into a snug cat croissant at the foot of the bed.p

 More than familiar with the cat's "it's raining, and I don't care" facade, Giovanni ignored the show.
 He had Grace in his arms, something to read, and mercifully, the thunder was on the decline.

-A few pages later and he had to wonder if he hadn't screwed his eventual children with some prophecy.
+A few pages later, he had to wonder if he hadn't screwed his eventual children with some prophecy.
 There wasn't a lick of anything other than an accent in white or red.
-It looked like he was seeing a procession of great-aunt and uncle funerals, not the acknowledgment of births or family gatherings that were the descriptors scribbled in around each shot.
+It looked like he was seeing a procession of great-aunt and uncle funerals.
+If it hadn't been for the text scribbled around each shot, he wouldn't have guessed the shots were the acknowledgment of births or family gatherings.

 "Did you notice, no one's smiling?"